google-marketing-solutions/ga4-ecom-attributor/README.md

 ## How to set up the solution

 Follow these steps to properly set up the solution:
-* Join [this group](https://groups.google.com/g/ga4-ecom-attributor) to get access to JSON file
+* Join [this group](https://groups.google.com/g/ga4-ecom-attributor) to get access to JSON file (any potential updates will be published in the group)
 * [Download the JSON file](https://github.com/googlestaging/ga4-ecom-attributor/blob/main/ga4-ecom-attributor.json)

 Once you download the JSON file, you are ready to import it in web GTM container.